|Class Meets: MWF 8:30 Studio D classroom, inside library||Lab Meets: Thursdays (8:15 am

 Previous Exams for Dr. Campbell's Bio113:

-The written lab reports are to be done by everyone in the group.
+Group written lab reports are to be produced by everyone in the group.
 It is considered an Honor Code violation if someone takes credit for work he or she does not deserve.
 I do not expect every person to contribute precisely equally to these reports, but I do expect every person to contribute substantially.
 Just showing up for the meeting and bringing the food does not constitute a contribution to the report.
 Therefore, when you pledge your lab reports, you are pledging that everyone has contributed substantially to the lab report.
 You should consult the Biology Department's plagiarism web site for additional help.

 The following reading assignments are from the textbook manuscript Integrated Systems Biology.
 You should print out this schedule so you can see the schedule by itself.